 If given a chance, yes, I wouldn’t ever risk this.

-If your playroom is somewhere connected to an exterior door to the house, I would always be sure it’s shut and make sure nobody plans on coming or going during this play time.
+If your playroom is somewhere connected to an exterior door to the house, I would always be sure it’s shut.

-If the door opens and remains open too long, it would be straightforward for your chinchilla to dart.
+If the door opens and remains open too long, it would be easy for your chinchilla to dart.

 Once outside it would likely be impossible to get your chinchilla back.